hexdee606/Automatic-MAC-Address-Changer/README.md

 ## **About**

-**AMC script helps you to change your network interface address (MAC) as per given interval time without interrupting your network(Internet).**
+**AMC script helps you change your network interface address (MAC) as per the given interval time without interrupting your network(Internet).**

 ## Tested On